MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 ```

 The planning for `CREATE TABLE` will be adjusted to include a purification step
 akin to the purification in `purify_alter_source`.
-This will also map any
-specified columns into a projection of the upstream table's column order.
-This will also verify the upstream permissions, schema, etc of the upstream table,
+This will verify the upstream permissions, schema, etc of the upstream table, and
-and generate a new `details` for the top-level source, that is merged with the
+create the `details` necessary for this new export to be rendered as part of the
-top-level source during sequencing (how alter source works now).
+source.
+It will not need to be merged with the top-level source during sequencing
+since its own details are entirely self-contained, unlike existing `CREATE SUBSOURCE`
+statements.

 #### Storage Collection Coordination